sakaiproject/sakai/plus/docs/TESTING.md

 From the Plus site, look at Site Info and verify that the roster has both the instructor and student (i.e. before the student has even launched SakaiPlus).

-In the Plus Site, add Lessons, Gradebook, Samigo, Forums, Assignments and Sakai Plus.
+In the Plus Site, add Lessons, Gradebook, Samigo, Forums, and Assignments.
+There is a "sakai.plus" tool that yon need to add to the site using the Admin because it is not in the Site Info list of tools.
+In time - I might make a plus template that has this tool pre-installed to bypass this step.

 Note that the Plus tool can be added to any site - but it will only show information for a Plus site (i.e. if you add it to the Main Site you will never see any data).